tass23/ServUO_Pub54/README.md

 Want to contribute?
 Great!

-You can submit a pull request at any time and we will review it asap!
+You can submit a pull request, each request will be reviewed on a first come, first serve basis.

 License
 ----